j-lgs/terraform-provider-talos/docs/resources/worker_node.md

 - `allowed_ips` (List of String) AllowedIPs specifies a list of allowed IP addresses in CIDR notation for this peer.
 - `endpoint` (String) Specifies the endpoint of this peer entry.
+- `public_key` (String) Specifies the public key of this peer.

+Optional:

 - `persistent_keepalive_interval` (Number) Specifies the persistent keepalive interval for this peer.
 Provided in seconds.
-- `public_key` (String) Specifies the public key of this peer.